smartdevicelink/sdl_evolution/proposals/nnnn-mobile-hash-managment.md

 ### Android

 Android will have to make similar changes and updates to the (yet to come) manager layer.
-Android has SQLite built in, but will likely store a JSON object into SharedPreferences when the managers disconnect and loaded on connection.
+Android has SQLite built in, but will likely store a JSON object into SharedPreferences when the managers disconnect and load on connection.
 A similar delegate-style interface may have to be added to handle restored commands.

 ## Potential downsides